appropediafoundation/fixDeadLinks/README.md

 # fixDeadLinks

-MediaWiki maintenance script that replaces dead links for the latest archive.org snapshot
+MediaWiki maintenance script to replace dead links for the latest archive.org snapshot